siverpro/testnet_wiki/README.md

-## Testnet Documentation
+## Factom Community Testnet Documentation
 The wiki is displayed through daux.io - a documentation generator that uses a simple folder structure and markdown files to create documentation on the fly.
-Contributers can collaborate on the wiki through this github repository.
+Contributors can collaborate on the wiki through this github repository.

 There are 3 main ways to contribute to this wiki:
 ### 1. Pull requests (preferred)